Portrait of Arben Sali, a technologist in Stockholm building V

 Why I'm building V

-Every AI assistant I tried forgot me the moment I closed it.
-Each one lived on someone else's servers, under someone else's terms, one policy change away from being gone.
-I didn't want a smarter chatbot.
-I wanted something that would still be mine in ten years, that knew me because it had been there the whole time.
+Every AI assistant I used forgot me as soon as I closed it, ran on someone else's servers, and could change or disappear with a policy update.
+I wanted one that stayed mine and knew me because it had been there the whole time.

 The journal